UI-Gurus/tutorials/react.md

 ReactDOM.render(<App />, document.getElementById('root'));
 registerServiceWorker();
 ```
-At the top of the file we have some `import` statements.
-Here we are importing some stuff from other files like `React` from `react` and ReactDOM  from `react-dom`, both of them are React modules.
-Also, we are importing a component from `./App`, we will see what a component is later, the corresponding CSS file and other stuff as the `registerServiceWorker` which is out of scope of this tutorial but you can take a look inside.
+At the top of the file there are some `import` statements.
+With those `import` statements some stuff from other files is imported, like `React` from `react` and `ReactDOM` from `react-dom`, both of them are React modules.
+Also, a component from `./App` is imported, components are going to be seen later; the corresponding CSS file and other stuff as the `registerServiceWorker` are imported too.
+Service Workers are out of scope of this tutorial.

-You may notice that we are handling with relative paths when import something made by us.
-For example, the `App` component file is in the same folder that the `index.js` file, so we only have to put `./App` as the path from which we are going to import.
-If it was in other folder we have to manage this paths as one dot means same level, two dots means one level up, and so on.
+Relative paths are used when something made by us is imported.
+For example, the `App` component file is in the same folder that the `index.js` file, so it's only necessary to write `./App` as the path from which the file is going to be imported.
+If the file is in another folder it has to be managed as: one dot means same level, two dots means one level up, and so on.

-Next, we have this line:
+At the end of the file is this line:

 ```javascript
 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-When you are in React's world you are just building components that fit into other components.
-Everything is a component.
-Unfortunately not everything around you is built using React.
-At the root of your tree you still have to write some plumbing code to connect the outer world into React.
+In React's world everything is a component.
+Unfortunately not everything around React's world is built using React.
+At the root of the html tree it's still necessary to write some plumbing code to connect the outer world into React.

-Here is where the `ReactDOM.render` comes into action. `ReactDOM.render(reactElement, domContainerNode)` It takes two arguments: the react element to render and the DOM node where that element is going to take place.
+Here is where the `ReactDOM.render` comes into action. `ReactDOM.render(reactElement, domContainerNode)` takes two arguments: the react element to render and the DOM node where that element is going to take place.

-What is `<App />`?, Well is a component and it will be rendered in a `<div />` DOM element, which you can find in the `index.html` file on the `public` folder.
-In this case `<App />` is called as our root component, but you can put a simple HTML tag.
-Go to your `index.js` file and change it!
+What is `<App />`?, Well it's a component and it will be rendered in a `<div />` DOM element, which can be found in the `index.html` file on the `public` folder.
+In this case `<App />` is called as the root component, but a simple HTML tag can be placed:

 ```javascript
 ReactDOM.render(<h1>Hello, world!</h1>, document.getElementById('root'));